-Our priorities for the HxCommunities Initiative are two-fold.
-Our top priority: connection.
+Our priorities for HxCommunities are two-fold.
+Our top priority is connection.
 The first step in creating an academic community is to launch a platform to provide scholars opportunities to connect with others in order to better understand and advance heterodoxy in their teaching and research.
-Our second priority: content.
+Our second priority is content.
 Through HxCommunities, scholars can share resources unique to their discipline, location, and institution; articles they have published; and questions they wish to discuss.

-HxA membership is not required to join any of the HxCommunity groups.
-However, all HxCommunity participants must complete a brief application (via Google forms), which includes endorsement of the HxA mission statement.
-Additionally, it is expected that any member of a particular HxCommunity group has studied or taught in the group’s indicated discipline or a related discipline (applicable to HxPsychology, HxClassics, HxSociology, etc), region (such as HxAustralia and HxNewZealand), or institutional structure (such as HxCommunityColleges).
+HxA membership is not required to join any of the HxCommunities.
+However, all HxCommunity participants must complete a brief application and endorse the HxA member statement.
+Additionally, it is expected that any member of a particular HxCommunity has studied or taught in the group’s indicated discipline or a related discipline (applicable to HxPsychology, HxClassics, HxSociology, etc), region (such as HxAustralia and HxNewZealand), or institutional structure (such as HxCommunityColleges).